Mission

 Queer Tatreez

-Queer Tatreez is visual art and poetry styled in the cadence and structure of the intricate patterns of Indigenous Palestinian Tatreez and dedicated to Queer/Trans Palestinians, living in Palestine, and those living in exile.
+Queer Tatreez is visual art and poetry inspired by the intricate patterns of Indigenous Palestinian Tatreez embroidery and textiles.
+Queer Tatreez is dedicated to queer and trans Palestinians, living in Palestine, and those living in exile.

-Queer and Trans Palestinians have always created, shared, and celebrated Tatreez - despite our cultural erasure.
-As the culture of Tatreez evolves, it is becoming more diverse and inclusive.
-Queer Tatreez is a new evolution of both Tatreez and visual poetics as it stitches together Indigenous teachings rooted in colonial resistance and the geographies that gives us life.
+Queer and Trans Palestinians have always created, shared, and celebrated Tatreez.
+As the culture of Tatreez evolves, it is becomes more diverse and inclusive.
+Queer Tatreez is a new evolution of both Tatreez and visual poetics stitching together Indigenous teachings rooted in colonial resistance and the Indigenous geographies.

-Many Southwest Asian/North African (SWANA) and Middle East/North African (MENA) cultures have a culturally specific form of embroidery.
-So embroidery can become a point of connection that brings together Queer and Trans SWANA communities.
-Connecting us across heritage, in shared poetic/artistic space, safe to both grieve our losses and celebrate our lives.
+Many Southwest Asian/North African (SWANA) and Southeast Asian (SEA) cultures have culturally specific forms of embroidery.
+Embroidery can become a point of connection that bring together queer and trans communities.
+Connecting across heritage, in shared poetic/artistic space, safe to both grieve our losses, mobilize resistance, and celebrate our lives.

 Although Queer Tatreez is still evolving, it can act as embroidered mirrors...a space where we can see ourselves and each other, while also reflecting us back to our broader justice movements.
 Ultimately, empowering us to dream new futures for ourselves and our communities.